 Our population is aging.
-By 2030, the number of Americans age 65 and older will increase by 75%.
+The number of U.S. adults age 65 and older is projected to increase from 54 million in 2020 to 95 million by 2060, when nearly 1 in 4 Americans will be 65 or older.
 That's why our work is so important.
 Researchers in the Division of Geriatrics are uncovering new and exciting ways to keep people healthy as they age.

 We work with older adults in the areas of:

-Our researchers in health services look at advanced care planning and decision-making to benefit older adults.
-Through the Program of Post-Acute and Long-Term Care, researchers are collaborating with community members, patients, families and facilities to bring more research into nursing homes.
+Our researchers in health services look at advance care planning and decision-making to benefit older adults.
+Through the Program of Post-Acute and Long-Term Care, researchers are collaborating with community members, patients, families, and facilities to bring more research into nursing homes.

-A big part of how well we age is attributed to our lifestyles—not the aging process.
-View our IMAGE group's current studies and eligibility.
-The IMAGE, or Investigations in Metabolism, Aging, Gender and Exercise, Group examines how interventions such as exercise impact chronic health conditions that are thought to be consequences of getting older.
-Learn more.
+A big part of how well we age is attributed to our lifestyles—not an inevitable consequence of the aging process.
+However, by age 75, 1 in 3 men and 1 in 2 women don’t get ANY physical activity.
+The Investigations in Metabolism, Aging, Gender and Exercise (IMAGE) Research Group examines how interventions such as exercise impact chronic health.
+Learn about current IMAGE studies and eligibility.